oskar-r/sado/README.md

 ![architecture](/documentation/arch.png?raw=true "High-level architecture")

-## Install
+## Install and run

     docker-compose up --build

-You need to inject new config to minio to enable events

-    mc config host add test http://localhost:9001 oskar z2yByK2hB1ssIdddJtt3uql@l2gx cat minio/config.json | mc admin config set test  && mc admin service restart test

-For now you need to create a new account by making a direct request If using postman
+For now you need to create a new user account by making a direct request

+If using postman

 make a POST call to localhost:8101/login